Mujeeb218353/Model_NLP/README.md

-# Resume Profession Prediction API
+# Gender By Name Prediction API

-This project uses a BERT-based model to predict profession categories based on resume text using FastAPI.
+This project uses a BERT-based model to predict gender by name FastAPI.

 ## Steps to Run